A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: Methods

 \subsubsection{Semi-Structured Interviews}

 Next, we used the knowledge gathered from these observations to develop our interview protocol and recruit participants who consistently attended these meetings as part of their job routines.
 After having first observed the child-welfare teams interact with algorithms for several months, we conducted interviews to delve deeper into the participants' understanding of these decision-tools as well as the benefits and challenges as perceived by them.
 We asked participants a series of questions about the nature of child-welfare work and the algorithms we observed being used at the agency.
-We also asked them to expand upon any interactions we had observed during the meetings, such as the participant's dislike or appreciation for a certain algorithm or feature or their frustration (or their team's) with the misuse of these decision tools.
+We also asked them to expand upon any interactions we had observed during the meetings.
+For example, we asked them to share their appreciation or dissatisfaction towards a certain algorithm or feature, as well as their team's or self frustration with the misuse of these decision tools.
 We conducted 20 semi-structured interviews with child-welfare staff members, which included permanency consultants, supervisors, program directors, ongoing case managers, data specialists, and clinical therapists.
 Seventeen interviews were conducted at the child-welfare agency in the participants' private offices or conference rooms.
+Due to the COVID outbreak, the last three interviews were conducted over the phone to ensure the safety of both the participants and the researcher.
+Interviews lasted for about 45 minutes to 1 hour in duration.